clxmente/cpsc449-project4/README.md

 - Finally, in a separate terminal window, while the cluster is running and active, run the command `sh bin/db.sh` from the project root to initialize the tables and populate the database with valid words, and start the services.

+- Running the CronJob, run `man crontab`

+- Install the Gnome Schedule by running `sudo apt-get install gnome-schedule` in a terminal

+- Starting to Use Cron `crontab -e`

+-
 ### Using the API

 > Every endpoint requires BASIC authentication _except_ for `/auth/register` and `/leaderboard/top10`